 You can purchase rat poison from hardware stores, which will advise you on the correct usage.
 Ideally we would recommend you seek professional help.
 Exeter City Council's Pest Control Officer will be able to locate the source of the problem and treat as necessary, using poison or traps.
 All poisons used are applied by the Pest Control Officer who will ensure the safety of the public and minimise damage to the environment.

-There will be a 50% charge during office hours for destruction of public health pests where householder/tenant is on Income Support, Income Based Job Seeker's, Income Related Employment and Support Allowance and Guaranteed Pension Credit.
+There will be a 50% reduction in charges during office hours for destruction of public health pests where householder/tenant is on Income Support, Income Based Job Seeker's, Income Related Employment and Support Allowance and Guaranteed Pension Credit.
 Proof of benefits will be required before treatment can be carried out.